Kokoda Track campaign: Eora Village

 The Australian advance then began toward Eora Village.
 As a patrol entered Eora Village at about 10:30 am, it was fired upon.
 From the village, the track crossed log bridges over Eora Creek and a tributary before following along the western side of Eora Creek as it headed northward.
 Overlooking the village from the north was a spur-line rising to the west.
 It was here that the Japanese had prepared two defensive positions – one on the lower slopes of the spur and another much higher up.
 Anderson reports that the Japanese had spent nearly two months in fortifying the position.
 From these, they could bring fire from medium machine guns and five artillery pieces.

-On the afternoon of 22 October, against representations from his battalion commanders, Lloyd ordered a frontal attack on the Japanese [lower] position.
-This commenced shortly after.
-Anderson describes what followed as being highly confused but, dawn of 24 October found the attacking force of battalion strength largely pinned down in front of the Japanese position, having suffered 34 killed and many more injured, with no prospect of success.
-Lloyd then ordered the 2/3rd Battalion under Lieutenant Colonel John Stevenson to attack down on the Japanese positions from the top of Eora Ridge (to the west) but this took two days to deploy to the forming-up point.
+On the afternoon of 22 October, against the advice of his battalion commanders, Lloyd ordered a frontal attack on the lower Japanese position, which begain shortly thereafter.
+Anderson describes what followed as very confused but dawn of 24 October found the attacking force of battalion strength largely pinned down in front of the Japanese position, with 34 killed, many more injured, and no prospect of success.
+Lloyd then ordered the 2/3rd Battalion under Lieutenant Colonel John Stevenson to attack the Japanese positions from the top of Eora Ridge (to the west, and above both Japanese positions), but deploying to the forming-up point took two days.

 The attack of the 2/3rd Battalion commenced in the morning of 27 October.
 Horii had ordered a withdrawal from the position on the night of 28 October.
 The 2/3rd Battalion resumed its attack on 28 October, co-ordinated with the remainder of the brigade.
-The position was now only lightly held by the 3rd/144th about to withdraw, and the situation turned into a rout.
+The position was now only lightly held by the 3rd/144th, which was about to withdraw, and the situation turned into a rout.